 - Sales jumped all the way to 90% above 2019’s figures on Thursday, March 12th (the day after the NBA suspended its season, and Governor Cuomo announced that CUNY and SUNY schools would be closing for at least a week).

-- The next week, when the seriousness really began to settle in, sales went up an astounding 351% on March 16th, and remained high for the next several days
+- The next week, when the seriousness really began to settle in, sales went up an astounding 351% on March 16th, and remained high for the next several days as New Yorkers prepared to shelter in place

 A clear upward trend for California sporting goods and firearm stores